Pratham Singh

 Pratham Singh (born 31 August 1992) is an Indian cricketer.
+He is a left-handed opening batter who plays for Railways in domestic cricket and was part of the Kolkata Knight Riders squad for the 2022 edition of the Indian Premier League.

 He made his List A debut for Railways in the 2016–17 Vijay Hazare Trophy on 26 February 2017.
 He made his first-class debut for Railways in the 2017–18 Ranji Trophy on 9 November 2017.
 He made his Twenty20 debut for Railways in the 2018–19 Syed Mushtaq Ali Trophy on 21 February 2019.
+Pratham was appointed as the captain of the Railways squad for the 2024–25 Ranji Trophy season in 2024.

+Early life and education

-Pratham was born on 31st August 1992 and currently lives in Delhi.
+Pratham was born on 31 August 1992 and currently lives in Delhi.
 He obtained his Bachelor of Technology in Electronics and Communication from J.S.S.
 Academy of Technical Education in 2015.
 He got an admission in Indian School of Business, Hyderabad for post graduate program in 2022 which he deferred.